NPTravell/Great-Crested-Newt-Pond-Analysis/README.md

 ## Why are they found there?

 To understand drivers of GCN presence, geographical covariates were extracted from publicly available '.tif' files in a 2500m buffer around pond locations, and the median value recorded (along with minimum, maximum, and mean values, though they were not used in the analysis).
 Data was not available for all covariates across all years so a geographical dataset for the most recent year was used.
+Locations of datasets are included in the script.

 Where covariate data was not present in the buffer zone, a district wide average was used, and where a district average was not available, a district wide average was used instead.